Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 We’ve been eagerly recommending these diamonds since early 2012 and everyone that has followed our advice has been extremely pleased.

 Buying a diamond online with medium or lower fluorescence is cheaper than buying a strong blue fluorescent diamond locally.
 If you’ve decided to shop locally, though, ensure that any strong blue flourescent diamond is not hazy.
 It’s always best to evaluate a fluorescent diamond in person if you can.
 You can ask to see how the diamond looks under different light sources (i.e. sunlight vs. indoor lighting).

 Unfortunately, for online shoppers—even with James Allen’s advanced photography—you won’t be able to see how the diamond looks face-up in direct sunlight.
 That’s why we recommend staying away from strong blue flourescent diamonds online.
 But remember that reputable vendors like Blue Nile and James Allen have 30-day free returns in case your fluorescent diamond ends up looking hazy.

 Here are general buying recommendations for fluorescence:

-H, I or J color diamonds: Feel free to look for a diamond with Medium Blue fluorescence like this 1.10ct Round cut or this 1.06ct Round diamond for an added bonus.
+H, I or J color diamonds: Feel free to look for a diamond with Medium Blue fluorescence like this 1.10ct Round cut from Blue Nile or this 1.04ct Round diamond from James Allen for an added bonus.
 It can make your stone look slightly whiter.
 If not, your stone will still look great without it.